 - Increases attention, awareness and concentration

 - Dissipate pain and suffering (auto-immune diseases of both physical and mental)

 WHY IS MEDITATION GOOD FOR MENTAL HEALTH?

 Meditation teaches you how to be still and empty your mind.
-Meditation improves the brain functionality and makes it a great deal more powerful.
+Meditation improves brain functionality and makes it a great deal more powerful.

 When you achieve meditating you feel light, and in a floating state.
 You are calm and you breathe deeply from the diaphragm, without making any effort.

-In recent years mindfulness has become popular and it is all about ´living in the present´ without obsessing yourself about plans for the future or haunting yourself with the past.
-Basically mindfulness is about quieting the voices in your head and be aware of what you are doing at the moment; being eating, jogging, watching TV, feeling etc.
+In recent years mindfulness has become popular and it is all about ´living in the present without obsessing yourself about plans for the future of haunting yourself with the past.
+Basically, mindfulness is about quieting the voices in your head and be aware of what you are doing at the moment; being eating, jogging, watching TV, feeling etc.

 We spend a great deal of time lost in thoughts when we should aim to be happy and enjoy the moment.